juanonsoftware/juanonsoftware.github.io/_posts/2015-9-8-SerializationMaster-Package.md

 ## Installation

-The easiest way to reference this package is using Package Manager Console, using this statement `Install-Package Rabbit.SerializationMaster`.
+The easiest way to reference this package is using Package Manager Console, using this command:

+`Install-Package Rabbit.SerializationMaster`.

-Here is [NuGet location][1]
+Here is [NuGet Package] location[1].

 ## Build-in functions